kalviumcommunity/S63_Prithvi_Capstone_Bullseye/README.md

  📅 Day 26-27 – Implement Event Calendar for Shooting Tournaments.
  📅 Day 28 – Perform API testing with Bruno & UI testing.
- 📅 Day 29 – Deploy on AWS and ensure all features are functioning 📅 Day 30 – Final debugging & documents.
+ 📅 Day 29 – Deploy on AWS and ensure all features are functioning 📅 Day 30 – Final debugging & document.